-Our major technical innovation lies in developing the tamed least square estimator with straightforward proof.
-The tLSE is zero when the minimal eigenvalue of the normal matrix is below a threshold, and it is the least squares estimator otherwise.
+Our major technical innovation lies in developing the tLSE with a straightforward proof for the upper minimax convergence rate.
+The tLSE is zero when the smallest eigenvalue of the normal matrix is below a threshold related to the coercivity constant, and it is the least squares estimator otherwise.
 That is,